Osamwonyi18/Retail-Sales-Analysis/README.md

 2️⃣ **Open it in Microsoft Excel**.
 3️⃣ Navigate to **Pivot Tables and Charts** to explore insights interactively.
 4️⃣ Use **Slicers** to filter data dynamically.
-2. Open the Excel file in `📊 Data/`.
-3. Explore the Pivot Tables, Charts, and Slicers.

 Until next time...